RascalMPL

-Rascal is an experimental domain specific language for metaprogramming, such as static code analysis, program transformation, program generation and implementation of domain specific languages.
+Rascal is a domain-specific language for metaprogramming and language oriented programming, such as static code analysis, program transformation, program generation and implementation of domain-specific languages.
 It is a general meta language in the sense that it does not have a bias for any particular software language.
 It includes primitives from relational calculus and term rewriting.
 Its syntax and semantics are based on procedural (imperative) and functional programming.